-Suffering from bad breath, also known as halitosis, can be embarrassing and restrictive, causing you to alter your behaviour in an attempt to hide your problem.
+Suffering from bad breath, also known as halitosis, can be embarrassing and restrictive, causing you to alter your behavior in an attempt to hide your problem.
 But this needn’t be the case for many sufferers.
 There are a number of possible causes for bad breath, many of which can be rectified simply without the need for dental treatment.

 What causes bad breath?